vdaas/vald/docs/contributing/coding-style.md

 In Vald, the functional option pattern is widely used in Vald.
 You can refer to [this section](#Struct-initialization) for more details of the use case of this pattern.

-We strongly recommend the following implementation to set the value using functional option.
+We strongly recommend using the following implementation to set the value using functional option.

 ```go
 func WithVersion(version string) Option {